Warzone2100/warzone2100/doc/js-functions.md

 ## enableStructure(structureName[, player])

-The given structure type is made available to the given player.
+The given structure type is made available to the given `player`.
 It will appear in the player's build list.

 ## enableComponent(componentName, player)

-The given component is made available for research for the given player.
+The given component is made available for research for the given `player`.

 ## makeComponentAvailable(componentName, player)

-The given component is made available to the given player.
+The given component is made available to the given `player`.
 This means the player can actually build designs with it.

 ## allianceExistsBetween(player1, player2)